Today: loose ends - truthy logic, comprehension, better/shorter code, #! line, float flaws

 int Bank Balance

-Bank balance example: Bank balances can be stored as int number of pennies.
+Bank balance example: Float is not a good choice for bank balances.
+Customers do not want to see math a little bit off.
+Bank balances can be stored as int number of pennies.
 That way, adding and subtracting from one account to another comes out exactly right and balanced.

 int Bitcoin